lyraongithub/gitbook-wiki/other/rig-guide.md

 The order parts are placed into the toilet bag is personal preference, however this guide describes the way I prefer to pack it.

 The bag is essentially packed largest to smallest, with the first parts being the Roland DUO-CAPTURE EX and HDMI-SDI splitter.
 Places side-by-side, they fit nicely.
-Figure x - First layer of the "toilet bag".
+Figure x - First layer of the "toilet bag".<br>
 <img src="../.gitbook/assets/bag-1.JPG" width="500" alt="BagFirstLayer"/>

-Figure x - Second layer of the "toilet bag".
+Figure x - Second layer of the "toilet bag".<br>
 <img src="../.gitbook/assets/bag-2.JPG" width="500" alt="BagSecondLayer"/>